torbsd/torbsd.github.io/fbsd-relays.md

 will create an operational relay.
 For more detailed instructions and for additional tips on securing and optimizing the relay

-1. Install FreeBSD 10 and update to most recent -STABLE version
+Install FreeBSD 10 and update to most recent -STABLE version

-2. Update the ports tree under */usr/ports*
+Populate and/or update the ports tree under */usr/ports*

 >% svnlite update /usr/ports

-3. Install either the stable or development version of Tor from the ports tree.
+Install either the stable or development version of Tor from the ports tree.
+The -devel or alpha version of Tor is likely the better choice.

 >% cd /usr/ports/security/tor && make install clean